squidfunk/mkdocs-material/docs/reference/formatting.md

 ## Configuration

-This configuration enables support for keyboard keys, highlighting changes to documents, highlighting text and defining sub- and superscript.
+This configuration enables support for keyboard keys, tracking changes in documents, defining sub- and superscript and highlighting text.
 Add the following lines to `mkdocs.yml`:

 ``` yaml